Social security contributions

 Exit taxation applies for individuals who have been considered as resident and tax treaty resident in Denmark, who are leaving Denmark with assets, including but not limited to shares, options, bonds, certain pension plans, certain property investments, etc.

 Specific exit tax rules apply for each type of asset.
-However, exit tax for individuals leaving with shares, bonds, claims, financial contracts only applies if the individual has been subject to full Danish taxation (resident or resident and tax treaty resident) for at least seven out of the past ten years at the date of departure (date on which resident taxation ceases).
+However, exit tax for individuals leaving with shares, bonds, claims, and financial contracts only applies if the individual has been subject to full Danish taxation (resident or resident and tax treaty resident) for at least seven out of the past ten years at the date of departure (date on which resident taxation ceases).

 The rules apply to both Danish and foreign assets, shares, investment funds, financial contracts, deposit accounts, etc.

 If comprised by the exit tax rules, the assets, etc. comprised will be considered as realised on the date of departure, and the individual will be liable to pay the Danish tax due on this unrealised gain (this is so-called exit tax, 'fraflytterskat' in Danish).
-It may be possible to file for postponement with payment of the exit tax provided a number of conditions are met and recurring obligations fulfilled.
+It may be possible to file for postponement of payment of the exit tax, provided a number of conditions are met and recurring obligations fulfilled.
 The possible postponement agreement will be different depending on the assets/investment type in question.

 All individuals with a television, radio, or multimedia device with Internet access are liable to pay an annual media duty of DKK 619 (2021).
 The duty is covering some of the public spending associated with maintaining the state-owned media agency, which provides television, radio, and Internet services.
 Please note that this media duty will gradually be phased out and by 1 January 2022 the public media will be funded by the ordinary income taxes.